crittermike/personal-blog/src/pages/ramblings/functional-css.md

 ### What about separation of concerns and semantic markup?

-This can be tough to get past, but if you really think about it, why is semantic markup valuable?
+This can be tough to get past, but let's think about it.
+First of all, ask yourself if your markup is even semantic.
+If you're using presentational classes like `card` or `form__submit--disabled`, then it probably isn't.

-Is it because it's useful to be able to tell what something is based on the class name?
-That's the easy answer, but has that ever really been valuable to you?
-Have you looked at a thing with `class="profile-card"` and said "oh this is a profile card", when it wouldn't have been just as easy to tell that based on the context or what it contains?
+If your markup IS semantic, then why is this useful?
+Have you ever really looked at a thing with `class="profile-card"` and said "oh this is a profile card", when it wouldn't have been just as easy to tell that based on the context or what it contains?

-Furthermore, is your existing markup even semantic?
-If you're using classes like `card` or `form__submit--disabled`, then it probably isn't.
-If it IS semantic, then what are you doing in situations where `profile-card` and `contact-block` need to look exactly the same?
-How are you sharing those styles?
-Or are you sharing them at all?
-Is semantic markup possibly hurting more than it's helping?
+If your answer is an emphatic "YES I HAVE!" then there's nothing stopping you from continuing to add those descriptive classes, even if they're irrelevant for styling.
+You can still make the first class `profile-card` for your own sake, and follow it with the utility classes that do the styling.

-In my opinion, semantic markup is something that has been burned into our brains because of the history of CSS (trying to get people away from using tables, sites like CSS Zen Garden, etc.) and it's not necessarily very useful anymore.
-In fact, I think that it's actually much more useful to have classes which tell you what something looks like, rather than what something is.
+In fact, as a side note, this approach can also help with debugging, for those situations where you see something broken in the browser and need to find out where in the codebase that thing is being defined.
+It's a lot easier to track down `profile-card` in your code than `bg-blue mt-5 w-50`, even though `profile-card` won't have any CSS attached to it.

+I think that separation of concerns is something that has been burned into our brains because of the history of CSS (trying to get people away from using tables, sites like CSS Zen Garden, etc.) and it's not necessarily very useful anymore.
 If you're skeptical, take some time and read [this post](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/) which really was a light bulb for me.

 ### OK, but the DOM still looks like a dumpster fire